tristanMatthias/tristanmatthias-blog/assets/articles/Articles/Enter 2017 and my Social Experiment.md

 ## The over-arching direction
 After much thought, meditation, and general soul searching over the past week, **I’ve taken this year to work on my communication**.
 I mean this in every sense of the word, be it in my relationship, at work, public speaking, to friends, or with myself.

 I feel communication is at the very essence of how we experience life.
-The blog articlede we read, those 2 minute videos that stumble onto our Facebook feed, and how we address the person staring back at us in the mirror, define the language surrounding our very thoughts and lives.
+The blog articles we read, those 2 minute videos that stumble onto our Facebook feed, and how we address the person staring back at us in the mirror, define the language surrounding our very thoughts and lives.
 It’s how this media, those deeper conversations, thought provoking discussions and artwork shapes us in some way, that I think is magical.
 I’m compelled to discover as much as I’m able to on this wondrous topic.

 > Language doesn’t describe reality, it defines it.